ChristinaAdamson/AIML-ChatBot_WGU-C951/README.md

-# c951chatbot-WGU
+# AIML-Chat-Bot_WGU-C951
-Contains the files for c951chatbot
+Contains the files for C951 chat bot.